Spotify’s missing money-maker is artist-to-fan messaging

 Spotify could win big by following Facebook’s roadmap.

 Back in 2007, Facebook already had ads that led offsite.
 Think of these as Spotify’s existing audio and display ads.
 But when Facebook built Pages that let businesses reach you through the News Feed, it also launched ads that let them promote and grow their Pages within Facebook.
-Unlike the stock banner ads you see all over the web, these ads were native to Facebook, targeted with its profile data, and that used social referrals about Pages your friends interacted with to rope you in.
-They gave entities within Facebook a paid way to grow their popularity inside the platform.
+Unlike the stock banner ads you see all over the web, these ads were native to Facebook, targeted with its profile data, and they used social referrals about Pages your friends interacted with to rope you in.
+These gave entities on Facebook a paid way to grow their popularity inside the platform.

 This is Spotify’s opportunity.

 A few years ago, Spotify’s user base was too small for artists to focus on spending money there to get popular.
 But Spotify has grown to the size where it’s replacing top 40 radio, and over 30 percent of listening now comes from its recommendations and algorithmic playlists like Discover Weekly.
 The record labels now need Spotify to have a hit.
 Between that influence and it’s stature as the biggest on-demand music streaming service, Spotify has the leverage to offer artists the best tool to boost their fan base.
+Whether artists want to build an following on Spotify, sell collectors’ items, or fill premium front-row seats at their shows, Spotify could hook them up.

-Spotify has already built the groundwork for this with the launch of its Spotify For Artists analytics dashboard app last year that shows a musician’s top songs, and the demographics of their fans including their location, gender, age, and what else they listen to.
+The no-longer-a-startup has already built the groundwork for this with the launch of its Spotify For Artists analytics dashboard app last year that shows a musician’s top songs, and the demographics of their fans including their location, gender, age, and what else they listen to.
 Spotify’s proven the power of this data with its Fans First email campaigns that let artists reach their most frequent listeners with access to concert ticket pre-sales and exclusive merchandise.
 It claims the emails see a 40 percent open rate, and 17 percent click-through rate — way higher than the industry standard.

 But if Spotify built new surfaces for artists to reach out directly to fans within its apps, it could become the destination for record label marketing money.
-Since these artist ads and messages would all drive users deeper into the app rather than away from it like brand, Spotify could charge less than traditional ads and make them affordable to labels on a budget or musicians paying out-of-pocket.
+Since these artist ads and messages would all drive users deeper into the app rather than away from it like brand ads, Spotify could charge less than traditional ads and make them affordable to labels on a budget or musicians paying out-of-pocket.

 Here are some ways Spotify could create native artist-to-fan marketing channels:

-Sponsored songs on its algorithmic playlists could expose fans to artists in the most natural way possible.
+Sponsored songs on its algorithmic playlists could expose fans to artists in the most natural way possible, or turn one-time listeners into loyalists.
 Wherever there’s recommendations, there’s room for paid discovery.
 Listeners could easily skip the track or switch to a different playlist, but might end up falling in love with the band, and diving into their catalogue.
 It’s the equivalent of Facebook’s in-News Feed native ads, but with a musician promoted instead of a business’ Page.
 Spotify was actually spotted testing what was effectively a sponsored song in mid-2017 above the start of some playlists.
-There was an opt-out option within the app’s Settings, though that’s since disappeared, so Spotify has at least considered this idea.
+While there was an opt-out option within the app’s Settings that’s since disappeared, Spotify has at least considered this idea.

 Promoted Artists could use a similar model to Google’s AdWords sponsored search results.
 When users search for an artist, they could be shown similar artists who’ve paid to be promoted in the search typeahead or results page.
 Spotify could also insert a box within the profile of another artist you’re browsing below their top tracks.
 Spotify already lists a slew of related artists in text, but could highlight one that pays, perhaps showing one of their songs that could be instantly played.

 Featured Artists could give artists that pay a special slot on Spotify’s browse page.
-With so many recommendations here, it’d be easy to slot in a sponsored section without feeling interruptive.
+With so many recommendations here, it’d be easy to insert a sponsored section without feeling interruptive.

 Sponsored Visualizations could make better use of your screen while you listen.
 Rather than just staring at the album art and playback controls, Spotify could let artists pitch fans their other music, tickets, gear, or social media channels.
 Spotify could also fill this space with entertaining silent video clips, photo slideshows, and biographical info as I suggested as a differentiator in 2016, and similar to how lyrics site Genius started doing with its Stories this week.
 Given users are currently listening to the artist, they might be primed for these experiences.
 Spotify has already tested letting artists show GIFs during playback, and has partnered with Genius to show Behind The Music factoids, but this is real estate that could help artists earn more money as well as entertain fans.